 There are two key objectives that all business owners have: to maximise profits and streamline costs.
 It’s easy to focus on the former, as it is more explicitly related to helping your business make money.

 However, you shouldn’t neglect the importance of streamlining costs, as this could help your business save even more money.

 Offices and Energy Saving

-One area that typically costs SMEs more than they think is their energy costs.
-The average small business energy bill comes in at a staggering £3,664 per year, and medium businesses face invoices of more than double that figure.
+One area that typically costs SMEs more than they think is their business energy costs.
+The average small business electricity bill comes in at a staggering £10,055 per year, and medium businesses face invoices of more than double that figure.

 The good news is that you can reduce your energy expenditure by making your business more energy-efficient and eco-friendly; this will also help you do your bit for the environment.
 We’ve compiled a list of 13 easy ways to save money at the office – you can start implementing these today to reduce your business energy bills.

 Getting in a round of tea and coffee for your team doesn’t just make you look good; it also helps save energy.
 By boiling the kettle only once to produce five or six beverages - rather than six times individually - you’ll save a huge amount of energy throughout the year.